percent of people who smoke weed

 The Prevalence of Cannabis Use: A Global Perspective

 Determining the exact percentage of people who smoke weed (cannabis) is challenging due to several factors.
-Legal restrictions in many parts of the world make accurate data collection difficult, and self-reporting can be unreliable due to social stigma and legal consequences associated with cannabis use.
-However, we can examine available data to paint a picture of global cannabis use prevalence.
+Legal status varies dramatically across the globe, impacting reporting accuracy.
+Furthermore, social stigma associated with cannabis use can lead to underreporting in surveys and studies.
+However, we can examine available data to understand the prevalence of cannabis use worldwide and within specific demographics.